isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Pure functions are easier to reason about, sometimes easier to optimize (and even parallelize), and sometimes can be memoized.
+Pure functions are easier to reason about, sometimes easier to optimize (and even parallelize), and sometimes can be memorized.

 ##### Example